-The Anabaptists, following Christ, lived for others.
+The first Anabaptists, following Christ, lived for others.
 Hans Leupold, beheaded at Augsburg in 1527, said:

-If we know of anyone who is in need, whether or not he is a member of our commune, we believe it our duty, out of love to God, to help him.10
+If we know of anyone who is in need, whether or not he is a member of our church community, we believe it our duty, out of love to God, to help him.